-Expats will need to register at their local municipal office or local city hall in order to start receiving healthcare in Japan under the National Health Insurance.
-A national social security card will then be issued and delivered.
+Expats will need to register at their local municipal office or local city hall in order to start receiving healthcare in Japan.
+A Health Insurance Certificate will then be issued and delivered.
 This document is needed when using public hospital facilities for anything from consultation to surgery.

 It may be worthwhile for expats to take out additional private health insurance to cover any remaining costs not covered by the public schemes.